aptech/docs/docs/CR-pvGetParNames.rst

 If the vector in the structure of type :class:`PV` was generated with matrix names, the parameter names will be concatenations of the matrix name with row and column numbers of the parameters in the matrix.
-Otherwise the names will have a generic prefix with concatenated row and column numbers.
+Otherwise, the names will have a generic prefix with concatenated row and column numbers.